emacs-compat/compat/README.md

 Version 24.3 is chosen as the oldest version, because this is the newest version on CentOS 7.
-It is intended to preserve compatibility for at least as the Centos 7 reaches [EOL], 2024.
+It is intended to preserve compatibility for at least as the CentOS 7 reaches [EOL], 2024.

 If you are developing a package with compat.el in mind, consider loading `compat-help` (on your system, not in a package) to get